Why Are My Calathea Leaves Curling? (And What to Do)

 The Fix

-- Water when the top 1 inch of soil feels dry
+- Water when the top 1 inch of soil feels dry, and don’t wait until it’s bone dry like you would for a succulent

-- Use room-temperature water (cold water shocks the roots)
+- Use room-temperature water (cold water shocks the roots and can cause even more curling)

 3. Too Much Direct Sunlight